The Serpent's Fall

 The men hurried back to the dining area on his command.

 “Hey!
-You cannot just go snooping around someone’s room!”
+You can’t just go snooping around someone’s room!”
 Jack said.

 The gang leader tapped Jack on the cheek before leaving the diner with his crew.

-Jack locked up and peeked out the window, checking if the gang had left.
+Jack locked the door and peeked out the window to make sure the gang had left.
 The street lights and diner sign offered limited visibility in the rain.
 From what he could tell, the street seemed quiet.
-He could not detect any movement.
-Satisfied that the serpent gang left, he closed the blinds.
+No movement.
+Nothing.
+Satisfied the Serpent gang was gone, he closed the blinds.

 “Amanda!” he called, uncertain where she was hiding.
 “You can come out now.
 We have to talk!”